Samsung/tizen-docs/docs/application/web/guides/w3c/supplement/typedarray.md

 	> [!NOTE]
 	> In the above code, to access a buffer with an array of 16-bit signed integers, use the `Int16Array` instance that references an array buffer.

-2. Create a typed array view.
+2. Create a typed array view:

    ```
    <script>